Haseebahmad22/codescribe/docs/installation.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
 - Git (for cloning the repository)
-- OpenAI API key (for AI-powered documentation) or Hugging Face Transformers for local models
+- DeepSeek or OpenAI API key (AI provider) or Hugging Face for local models

 ## Installation Methods